jaljo/rich-text-editor/README.md

 :warning: __It is no longer maintained.__

 At the moment, a few things have to be fixed:
-- Some tests are broken
 - The tweet insertion no longer works
+- The brightcove video insertion no longer works

 You can still build the projet and run it localy to test the editing features :)